Are Passengers Eligible for an Insurance Claim?

 Your course of action after being injured as a passenger will vary depending on the specifics of your accident, how fault is determined and whether you were in a car or on public transportation.
 Your level of injury will also play a part in how you will proceed with an insurance claim.
 Your best course of action is to consult an experienced Arkansas personal injury attorney who can answer all your questions and walk you through the legal process, always considering your rights and your future.

-With five offices in Arkansas—Little Rock, Fayetteville, Conway, Bryant, and Hot Springs—our lawyers are here to help you weather the storm.
+With seven office locations in Arkansas and Tennessee – Little Rock, Springdale, Conway, Hot Springs, Bryant, Jacksonville, and Memphis—our lawyers are here to help you weather the storm.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.